eshengsky/saker/README.md

 ## Syntax

 As you see above, Saker uses '@' as the mark symbol - the codes after it represent server-side scripts.
-The following is quick reference:
+The following is the syntax cheat sheet, for more details you can see [Syntax Reference](https://eshengsky.github.io/saker/syntax.html).

 |Syntax                         |Example   |Remarks|
 |-------------------------------|----------|-------|